jardeldyonisio/glr_description/README.md

 ## TODO

-- [ ] Review xacro parameters for custom robot and trailer dimensions.
+- [ ] Add xacro parameters for custom robot and trailer dimensions.